Jun 022026

 • ε is the absolute dielectric constant.

-There is a great difference between values of the dielectric constants of different materials.
+There is a great difference between the values of the dielectric constants of different materials.
 Some important examples of dielectric constants are shown in the following table.

 Table of dielectric constants